virtualparadox/BBMap/docs/readme.txt

 Added new tool, BBMask.
 Reads and SamLines can now be created with null bases.
 SamLines to Read is now faster, skipping colorspace check.
+Added deprecated 'SOH' symbol support to FastaInputStream.
+This will be replaced with a '>'.
+Needed to process NCBI's NT database.
+Added "sampad" or "sp" flag to BBMask, to allow masking beyond bounds of mapped reads.
+TODO: %reads with ins, del, splice
+TODO: #bases mapped/unmapped, avg read length mapped/unmapped Dedupe now tracks and prints scaffolds that were duplicates with "outd=".  (request by Andrew Tritt) Updated all shellscripts to support the -h and --help flags. (suggested by Westerman) RAM detection is now skipped if user supplies -Xmx flag, preventing a false warning. (noted by Westerman) Created AddAdapters.java.
+Capable of adding adapter sequence to a fastq file, and grading the trimmed file for correctness.
+Removed some debug code from FileFormat causing a crash on "stdin" with no extension.
+Noted by Matt Nolan.
+Added BBWrap and bbwrap.sh.
+Wraps BBMap to allow multiple input/output files without reloading the reference.
+Added support for breaking long fastq reads into shorter reads (maxlength and minlength flags).
+Requested by James Han.
+Added Pileup support for residual bins smaller than binsize.
+Flag "ksb", "keepshortbins".
+Requested by Kurt LaButti.
+Fixed support for breaking long reads; was failing on the last read in the set.
+Noted by James Han.
+Improved accuracy slightly by better detecting when padding is needed.
+Improved verbose output from MSA.
+Created TranslateSixFrames, first step toward amino acid mapping.

 v30.
 Disabled compression/decompression subprocesses when total system threads allowed is less than 3.